College of Social Work

 SOW 5376.
 Budgeting and Finances in Social Services (3).
 This course emphasizes the political and technical skills of budgeting and financial management, source development via grant writing and fundraising, government contracting, fiscal reporting, and payroll management.

 SOW 5377.
 Personnel Administration in the Social Services (3).
-This course develops students’ skills in personnel management in human service organizations to ensure effective service delivery to clients, peers, management and direct reports.
+This course develops students' administrative skills in social work settings to ensure effective service delivery to clients, peers, management and direct reports.
 Students develop skills and knowledge related to planning, fiscal management, staff management approaches, staff supervision, employee recruitment and retention, motivation, job design, staff development, and issues of diversity.
 The role of agency boards of directors, their composition, and development is also examined.

 SOW 5404+.
 Introduction to Social Work Research (3).
 This course introduces students to qualitative and quantitative research methods in order to provide an understanding of a scientific, analytic, and ethical approach to building knowledge for practice.
 Students' mastery of course content prepares them to develop, use, and effectively communicate empirically-based knowledge.
 Research knowledge is used by students to provide high-quality services; to initiate change; to improve practice, policy, and social service delivery; and to evaluate their own practice from an evidence-based perspective.